catjobe/BIS15W2024_cberevoescu/lab1/lab1_hw.md

 **1. Please complete the [class survey](https://forms.gle/AHHXd3aobaAdkkFg9) if you have not already done so.**
 Completed

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**

-The difference between R and R Studio is that R is a scripting language (a program), but RStudio is a GUI (Graphical User Interface).
+The difference between R and RStudio is that R is a scripting language (a program), but RStudio is a development environment in which you can write and develop R programs in a user-friendly way with a Graphical User Interface (GUI).
 GitHub is an online platform for version control and is useful to programmers for creating, saving, and storing versions of their code and collaborating with other programmers.

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2021_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**

 See [Catrinel's README](https://github.com/catjobe/BIS15W2024_cberevoescu)

 **4. Calculate the following expressions.
 Be sure to include each one in a separate code chunk.**